Sityaran/mazesdemonstration/README.md

 To-do
 -----------
-* Basic implemenation an algorithm to solve the maze (A*?)
+* Basic implementation an algorithm to solve the maze (A*?)
+[DONE]
-* Scaling of cell and wall sizes for easier viewing
+* Scaling of cell and wall sizes for easier viewing [DONE]
-* Otimization and other maze-generation methdods ?
+* Optimization and other maze-generation methods ?
-* Rewriting algorithm methods to keep coding style consistant
+* Rewriting algorithm methods to keep coding style consistent
+*